nuxt/docs/en/guide/routing.md

 ## Dynamic Routes

-To define a dynamic route with a param, you need to define a .vue file OR a directory **prefixed by an underscore**.
+To define a dynamic route with a parameter, you need to define a .vue file OR a directory **prefixed by an underscore**.

 This file tree: